Lomb-Scargle periodograms struggle with non-sinusoidal supermassive BH binary signatures in quasar lightcurves: Results

 Finally, we explore the recovery rates as a function of the period.
-We observe decreasing trends with the period in all four cases we examined.
-In particular, for the sinusoids the decrease is monotonic, whereas for the sawtooth signals, we see a sharp decline and the signals become practically undetectable for periods longer than 250 days for the idealised lightcurves, with fluctuations at the level of a few percent for the PTF-like simulations.
+We observe decreasing trends with the period in all six cases we examined.
+In particular, for the sinusoids the decrease is monotonic, whereas for the sawtooth signals, we see a sharp decline and the signals become practically undetectable for periods longer than 250 days for the idealised lightcurves, with fluctuations at the level of a few percent for the PTF-like and the LSST-like simulations.
 This trend is also expected, since a shorter period signal allow for more cycles to be observed within the available baseline, thus resulting in stronger periodogram peaks and higher probability of detection, whereas longer-period signals, with only 2-3 observed cycles are very challenging to detect.
+In this regime, the periodogram peaks are also relatively broad, resulting in significant uncertainty in the period estimation.
 Additionally, the DRW noise amplitude is lower at higher frequencies (see Eq.~\ref{eq:PSD}).
 This limitation is significant because in a population of binaries we expect many more long-period binaries than short-period ones.
 Therefore, the samples of candidates in this very interesting part of the parameter space are likely highly incomplete.
 Again, even in the best-case scenario, of periods of 30 days, which is the minimum searched period in this study, the recovery rate does not reach 100\%, underscoring the challenges of detecting real signals.
 Similar trends for the recovery rates with respect to the amplitude \citep{Witt2022,2024ApJ...965...34D} and the period of the signal \citep{Witt2022} have been seen before.